mib-kamel/mongo-strict/README.md

 ## mongo-strict Allows you to

+**mongo-strict gives you the safety of the SQL DBs with keeping the flexibility and the ease of use of MongoDB**

 - Define the **entity data types** and ensure the data validity (Using class-validator in the background).
 - Define the **relations between the data**.
 - Add a **default value** for any field.